 We find that GD-VAEs are able to learn representations in the manifold latent spaces capable of making good predictions of the dynamics.
 The manifold latent space is particularly advantageous for multi-step predictions by helping to constrain the encodings promoting more robust learning over a lower dimensional space and smaller subset of points.
-In this geometric setting, learning only needs to be performed over the subset of points on the manifold enhancing the statistical power of the training data.
-This also simplifies the type of encoder and decoder response functions that need to be learned relative to learning in a higher dimensional space $\mathbb{R}^n$.
+In this geometric setting, learning only needs to be performed over the subset of points on the manifold.
+This enhances the statistical power of the training data.
+This also simplifies the type of encoder and decoder response functions that need to be learned relative to the higher dimensional setting of $\mathbb{R}^n$.
 In addition, during multi-step predictions we see the geometric constraints also enhance stability.
 This arises from the latent space dynamics always being confined within the manifold.
-As a result, it is less likely for a one-step update to map to a code in parts of the latent space that are far from instances already explored and characterized during the training.
-The lower dimension of the geometric latent space also provides similar benefits with encoding points more concentrated providing more statistical power in learning a model for the local responses of the underlying reaction-diffusion system.
+As a result, it is less likely for the one-step updates to map to a code $\mb{z}$ in unfamiliar parts of the latent space away from those locations characterized during training.
+The lower dimension of the geometric latent space also provides similar benefits with encoding.
+This arises from points being more concentrated and providing more statistical power in learning a model for the local responses of the underlying reaction-diffusion system.
 The more organized representations are also more amenable to interpretation.

 These results indicate some of the ways our GD-VAE approaches can be used to leverage qualitative information about the dynamics both to enhance learning and to gain insights into system dynamics.
-The methods provide practical ways to learn parsimoneous representations capable of providing quantiatively accurate predictions for high dimensional dynamical systems having latent low dimensional structures.
-The GD-VAEs can be used to obtain representations for learning tasks for diverse types of dynamical systems.
+The methods provide practical ways to learn parsimonious representations capable of providing quantitatively accurate predictions for high dimensional dynamical systems having latent geometric structures.
+The GD-VAEs can be used to obtain representations for diverse learning tasks for many types of dynamical systems.